crotwell/TauP/src/doc/sphinx/source/phaseNaming.rst

 takes through the model.
 It is also possible to generate a list of all possible phase paths within a model, using the :code:`taup find` tool.
-This takes a :code:`--max n` argument that speficies the maximum number of interactions that the phase has with discontinuities in the model, other than start, end and transmission without phase change.
+This takes a :code:`--max n` argument that specifies the maximum number of interactions that the phase has with discontinuities in the model, other than start, end and transmission without phase change.